 For everyone else, my guess from what I’ve been able to glean from customer reviews seems that most people prefer the Vitamix sound over the Blendtec grind.

 Blendtec will sound the same when it’s at low, medium, or high settings.
 Vitamix sounds more powerful when it’s on high speed.

 No Vitamix is particularly quiet, but there are three quietest Vitamix blenders –

 - Pro 750 (and CR Pro 750)

 Final Thoughts On Vitamix Noise Comparison

-Vitamix noise levels are in the safe range.
+The Vitamix blender noise level is in the safe range.
 No Vitamix is particularly quiet, but they’re a few that rank among one of the – 780 (loud), A3500, and Pro 750 CR models which all fall into the category “Loud”.